 They have a range of options including selling their home and downsizing but that may not be suitable for all.
 The Home for Life plan can help by enabling over 60s to move to a new home under a lifetime lease and release money to clear interest-only debts.”

 This independent research shows 34% of over 55s plan to clear their interest-only mortgage with cash from savings and investments, while 10% aim to use pension cash to clear the debt.
 Another 11% are banking on an inheritance.

-Here at Homewise, we offer the Home for Life Plan which enables those over the age of 60 to buy homes at discounts of up to 59%* under a lifetime lease.
+Here at Homewise, we offer the Home for Life Plan which enables those over the age of 60 to secure homes with savings of up to 59%* under a lifetime lease.
 Those aged 60 or above can select a property to buy which is then purchased by Homewise at the full price.
-Customers will then buy a lifetime lease from Homewise, typically at a discount rate of around 33%.
+Customers will then secure a lifetime lease from Homewise, typically at a savings rate of around 33%.

-Legally, they are the lifetime owner of the property and can do as they wish – paint, wallpaper or put in a new kitchen.
+Legally, they are the lifetime lease owner of the property and can do as they wish – paint, wallpaper or put in a new kitchen.
 When the plan ends and that person either passes away or goes in to long-term care, the property will revert to Homewise but he or she can choose to leave an inheritance of up to 50% of the future of value of the home.